 If you have more than one library and use EndNote online you may wish to consider the following scenario for collaborating with colleagues.

-If you are working collaboratively with colleagues outside of Monash it is recommended that sharing occur via an EndNote Online library by using the group sharing function instead.
+If you are working collaboratively with non-Monash colleagues it is recommended that sharing occur via an EndNote Online library by using the group sharing function instead.
 In this way there are no concerns about copyright infringements because pdf attachments cannot be shared.
 Links to documents are able to be shared.